 Each pot is built with 2" round double handles, which make it easy to lift and carry as you strain liquids or pour sauces into storage containers for cooling.
 The handles are riveted on, ensuring long-lasting durability.
 Plus, a cover is included to get you started right away.
 This cover causes your food to retain moisture while cooking and also helps to capture heat, resulting in more efficient cooking.
-With sleek copper plating, this stock pot adds a touch of elegance to any kitchen.

 |Size Variations||240㎜, 260㎜, 300㎜|